 Applications can be submitted using the Online application.

 Applications are easy to prepare.
 Applicants have to provide short information about the objective of the event, the field of expertise concerned, participants and target group, approximate timing and contact person.
 Details will be prepared later in close cooperation with the requesting institution.
-Please have a look at the short application template (upload application template in annex and link).
+Please have a look at the short application template.

-To know more about the process from application to evaluation check the overview (upload overview from leaflet in annex and link)
+To know more about the process from application to evaluation check the overview.

 Do you need assistance?
 Please contact ENV EIR ENV-EIR@ec.europa.eu